Darrekt/ctf-reference/natas/answers15_to_19.md

 # Level 15 - 16

-Inspecting the code shows that there is no explicit way to get the password.
-So we have to use a blind SQLi to confirm the password character by character.
+Inspecting the code shows that there is no explicit way to get the password, so we have to use a blind SQLi to confirm the password character by character.

 We'll do this with a python script.
-The `requests` library to get it done, but how do we make our request pass the login that we had to do to get in here in the first place?
+The `requests` library can get it done, but how do we make our request pass the login that we had to do to get in here in the first place?
 Opening up Burp suite and looking in the headers of a HTTP request, we see that the site uses HTTP basic auth, which sends the current password in plaintext:

 `Authorization: Basic bmF0YXMxNTpBd1dqMHc1Y3Z4clppT05nWjlKNXN0TlZrbXhkazM5Sg==`